 Candidate Information

-The next General Municipal Election will be held Tuesday, November 5, 2024, for the election of two Council seats.
+The next General Municipal Election will be held Tuesday, November 3, 2026, for the election of three (3) Council seats.

 To be eligible to run for Town Council a candidate must be registered to vote in the Town of Los Gatos at the time nomination papers are issued by the Office of the Town Clerk.